irmen/prog8/docs/source/programming.rst

 Only simple statements are allowed to be inside an unroll loop (assignments, function calls etc.).

 .. attention::
-    The value of the loop variable after executing the loop *is undefined*.
-Don't use it immediately after the loop without first assigning a new value to it!
+    The value of the loop variable after executing the loop *is undefined* - you cannot rely on it to be the last value in the range for instance!
+The value of the variable should only be used inside the for loop body.
     (this is an optimization issue to avoid having to deal with mostly useless post-loop logic to adjust the loop variable's value)

 .. warning::